brgillis/SHE_Validation/SHE_Validation_DataQuality/doc/she_validation_data_quality.md

 ### Input Data

-Catalogue of SEDs (from SPE) for stars.
+Catalogue of template assignments (from PHZ) for stars.
 This has to include all stars used for the PSF.

 ### Analysis Tools